KryptedGaming/krypted/docs/developer_guide/installation.md

 2. Start notebook with `python3 manage.py shell_plus --notebook`
 3. Create a notebook, start developing

 By utilizing this tool, you'll be able to refresh your code changes and re-run previous code.
-It's a lifesaver for Python development, especially when debugging ESI and Django modules.
+It's a lifesaver for Python development, especially when debugging.